joakim/calendar/README.md

   - **Quarter:** `quarter` (1-4) or `quarter-letter` (A-D) and `day-of-quarter` (0-90)
     - `[year]-Q[quarter]-[day-of-quarter]`
     - `[year]-[quarter-letter]-[day-of-quarter]`
-  - **Transition:** `day-of-transition` (0-1)
+  - **Transition:** `day-of-transition` (1-2)
     - `[year]-X-[day-of-transition]`

 The quarters may be named `A-D` similar to Asimov's [World Season Calendar][7] (`A-0`, `B-0`, `C-0`, `D-0`, `X-0`).

-A better format would be one that is culturally neutral, only using numbers and punctuation.
+A better format may be one that is culturally neutral, only using numbers and punctuation.

 ## Accuracy